 Webinar: Set up your class as a webinar, with options like polling and Q&A.

 Restrict access: Ensure that the right learners are accessing the correct classes.

 Activity completion tracking: Create more complex completion conditions for the class activity, such as a required grade or expected completion date.

-8. How do I set up a Zoom meeting within a Moodle course? (in 10 steps)
+8. How do I set up a Zoom meeting within a Lambda Learn LMS? (in 10 steps)